richmahn/en_tn/rev/01/intro.md

 This chapter explains how the book is a recording of the vision John received on the island of Patmos.

-Some translations set quotations from the Old Testament farher to the right on the page than the rest of the text.
+Some translations set quotations from the Old Testament farther to the right on the page than the rest of the text.
 The ULB does this with the quoted material in 1:7.

 #### Special concepts in this chapter ####